gwbres/cggtts/README.md

 ### Basic usage

-Basic usage does not provide enough informat for dual frequency CGGTTS, but gets you started quickly
+Basic usage does not provide enough information for dual frequency CGGTTS, but gets you started quickly

 ```rust